szczyglis-dev/ultimate-chain-parser/README.md

 # Config options

 You can use the included config provider or write your own.
-At this moment, two config providers are included:
+Currently, two config providers are included:

 **ArrayConfig** - works with the configuration provided directly from a PHP array